-Once the Major Projects Review Committee has approved the proposal, a Project Supervisor12 will be assigned to the student and an approval email will be sent to the student notifying them of their project due date13 and approval to register in COMP 8045 and/or COMP 8046.
+Once the Major Projects Review Committee has approved the proposal, a Project Supervisor will be assigned to the student and an approval email will be sent to the student.
 The student will then send their approved proposal to their Project Supervisor for further review.